thangle2510/thangle2510.github.io/index.md

 - Design and test disaster recovery solutions using **Azure Site Recovery**.
 - Drive IT automation with **Power Automate** for internal business workflows.
 - Monitor systems proactively using **Zabbix**, **Grafana**, and custom dashboards.
+- Collaborated with key vendors and partners including Microsoft, HPE, FPT, CMC, and Minh Tu Telecomm... for issue escalations, product consultation, and service agreements.
 - Facilitate knowledge sharing and mentoring through internal tech sessions.
 - Provide technical support and documentation to ensure operational excellence.